ddrdushy/UdacityLearning/Readme.md

 ### Day 1 (30/05/2018)

-    - Learnig the basic of HTML tags.
+    - Learned the basic HTML tags.
     - completed the HTML tags and problem set.
+    - completed lesson 1 and lesson 2.

+### Day 2 (31/05/2018)

+    - Learned about CSS.
+    - completed lesson 3.